A Lagrangian Approach to Optimal Randomization: Application to a Textbook Principal-Agent Problem

-Although the linear programming solver can also handle the problem with $\Delta a=0.0125$ within 6.84 s, it cannot solve the finer grid case of $\Delta a=0.00625$ on a regular laptop due to exceeding memory limits.
+Although the linear programming solver can also handle the problem with $\Delta a=0.0125$ within 12.93 seconds, it cannot solve the finer grid case of $\Delta a=0.00625$ on a regular laptop due to exceeding memory limits.
 In contrast, our Lagrangian iteration method remains computationally efficient and requires significantly less memory.
-Furthermore, Figure \ref{Fig_mhfoc_largea} below illustrates the trajectories of \( \lambda^k \), \( a^k \), \( c^k \), and \( V(\lambda^k, \gamma^k) \) for \( \Delta a = 0.00625 \).
+Furthermore, Figure \ref{Fig_mhfoc_largea} illustrates the trajectories of \( \lambda^k \), \( a^k \), \( c^k \), and \( V(\lambda^k, \gamma^k) \) for \( \Delta a = 0.00625 \).
 In this case, \( a^k \) oscillates between 1.0625 and 0.05, which differs from the case when \( \Delta a = 0.025 \), where \( a^k \) oscillates between 1.075 and 0.05.
-This observation suggests that finer discretization captures additional solutions, and, along with Figure \ref{Fig_mhfoc_largea}, it indicates that 16,000 iterations are sufficient to approximate the lottery solution for this problem.
+The discretization of the action set has a significant effect on the optimal solution.